 Three letters of recommendation are required.
 To electronically request recommendations, you must list your recommenders and their contact information on your application.
 We advise that you follow up with your recommenders to ensure they received your recommendation request - they may need to check their junk mail folder.
-Additionally, it is your responsibility to confirm that your recommenders will submit letters by your application deadline and follow up with recommenders who have not completed their recommendations.
+Additionally, it is your responsibility to confirm that your recommenders will submit letters by your application deadline and follow up with recommenders their recommendations.